 BEYOND THE WALL

 Apart from Bloodraven and the current Stark kids, the only wargs and skinchangers we hear of reside north of the Wall: individuals include Varamyr, Haggon, Orell and other wargs and skinchangers that Varamyr meets, suggesting a much higher concentration of the trait in the isolated region beyond the Wall.
 Since rare traits are more likely to proliferate in geographically isolated regions than in areas with a more diverse gene-pool, this kind of distribution is actually normal.
-The folk beyond the Wall undoubtedly retained much more of their ancient First Men heritage than the rest of Westeros and that original heritage appears to include traits for warging and skinchanging.
+The folk beyond the Wall undoubtedly retained much more of their ancient First Men heritage than the rest of the population of Westeros and this original heritage appears to include traits for warging and skinchanging.
 I personally do not believe the Children of the Forest are the source of this magical trait.
 All my recent studies suggest they acquired it through interbreeding with another race at some point in the distant past.
 I see the First Men, or even more likely, the suggested third race on Westeros as the source of this power and have discussed this at length in an essay on the Elder Races as representing the three heads of the dragon.

 So, to get to the point, I propose that Catelyn’s genetic contribution is the key to the powers exhibited by her children.
 This includes Bran’s powers as a greenseer as well as Arya’s wolf-blood.
 We tend not to think of Catelyn in terms of magical ability.
 She’s down to earth, dutiful and all that; she’s not too keen on the wolves as pets until Summer saves Bran’s life; she follows the Faith of the Seven rather than the old gods.
 Yet all her kids have an affinity for wolves and magical powers to some degree.
 Why is that?
 Those traits cannot have come from Ned alone.
 In fact, seeing as Ned does not possess the temperamental wolf-blood, Arya’s wolf-blood is indicative of Catelyn as the origin of this trait.
 Catelyn does not hail from beyond the Wall however, she isn’t from the North either and the Tully wives do not appear in the past genealogy of the Stark family.
-The Tullys claim descent from the First Men though and in terms of circumstantial evidence, the above observations offer the first clues.
+The Tullys’ claim descent from the First Men though and in terms of circumstantial evidence, the above observations offer the first clues.

 KISSED BY FIRE